rocrill/Crilly-s-B-B/README.md

 ![Image of Device responsiveness](assets/images/devices.png)

-Crilly's B&B is a website for a small B&B business based in the small town of Maghera, Co.
+Crilly's B&B is a website for a family-owned B&B business based in the small town of Maghera, Co.
 Derry.
 The website is aimed towards any holidaymakers who are looking for a quiet holiday in relaxing surroundings.

 Users of this website will be able to gain a good insight into what it is like to stay at the B&B, the available facilites and what they can expect from the local area.
-They will have easy access to prices and contact page where they can send an enquiry to book their desired room.
+They will have easy access to prices and a contact page where they can send an enquiry to book their desired room.

 ## User Experience (UX)